Texas A&M Foundation 2020 Annual Report

 Planned Giving by the Numbers

 The Foundation’s Office of Gift Planning helps donors establish after-lifetime and dual-benefit gifts that will aid Texas A&M University and its students in the future.
-For fiscal year 2017, the Foundation documented $120.3 million in planned gifts, which includes gifts that will be received by the Texas A&M Foundation, The Association of Former Students, the 12th Man Foundation and the George H.W.
-Bush Presidential Library Foundation.
-From 1999 to 2016, the Foundation has documented more than $1 billion in planned gift expectancies.
+For fiscal year 2020, the Foundation documented $151.9 million in planned gifts, which includes gifts that will be received by the Texas A&M Foundation, The Association of Former Students, the 12th Man Foundation and the George & Barbara Bush Foundation.
+During the last 10 years, the Foundation has documented nearly $1.1 billion in planned gift expectancies.

 Total value of planned gifts documented